 Before joining OpenLab, I achieved both my BSc and MSc degrees studying product design at Duncan of Jordanstone College of Art and Design in Dundee.
 As a student, my work explored various topics, such as the impact of music streaming on our listening habits, the vast extent to which our online activities generate and amass data, and the importance of data preservation and curation in the face of technological obsolescence.

-When I’m not in a studio or a workshop, I like to spend my spare time visiting art galleries and museums, rummaging around record stores, and shooting film photography.
+When I’m not in a studio or workshop, I like to spend my spare time visiting art galleries and museums, rummaging around record stores, and teaching myself film photography.